MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/powerbi-visualization-anomaly-detection.md

 ![Screenshot showing how to to view explanations](media/power-bi-visualization-anomaly-detection/view-explanations.gif)

 ### Configure explanations
 You can also control the fields that are used for analysis.
 For example, by dragging Seller and City into the **Explain by** field well, Power BI restricts the analysis to just those fields.
 In this case,  the anomaly on August 31 seems to be associated with a particular seller and particular cities.
 Here, seller "Fabrikam" has a strength of 99%.
 Power BI calculates *strength* as the ratio of the deviation from expected value, when filtered by the dimension to the deviation in total value.
-Concretely, it's the ratio of deviation (actual minus expected value) between the component time series (for example, Revenue for Seller = Fabrikam) and the aggregate time series (for example, overall Revenue) for the anomaly point.
+It's the ratio of deviation between the component time series and the aggregate time series for the anomaly point.
+For example, it's the ratio of actual minus expected value between the component time series *Fabrikam* and the aggregate time series *overall Revenue* for the anomaly point.
 Opening this card shows the visual with a spike in the revenue for this seller on August 31.
 Use the **Add to report** option to add this visual to the page.
 ![Screenshot showing how to configure explanations](media/power-bi-visualization-anomaly-detection/configure-explanations.gif)